CHRB (AM)

-CHRB (1140 AM, AM 1140) is a radio station licensed to High River, Alberta.
-Owned by Golden West Broadcasting, it broadcasts a christian format.
+CHRB (1140 kHz, AM 1140) is a radio station licensed to High River, Alberta.
+Owned by Golden West Broadcasting, it broadcasts a Christian format.

-It first began broadcasting in 1977 at 1280 kHz before moving to its current dial position in 1996.
+It first began broadcasting in 1977 on 1280 kHz before moving to its current frequency in 1996.
 CHRB is a Class B station broadcasting on a clear-channel frequency with daytime power of 50,000 watts, and nighttime power of 46,000 watts; a directional antenna is used at all times.
-Its Class B status indicates that it is not a clear-channel station, but it does broadcast on the clear-channel frequency of 1140 AM, on which Class A status is shared by Mexico and the U.S.
+Its Class B status indicates that it is not a clear-channel station, but it does broadcast on the clear-channel frequency of 1140 kHz, on which Class A status is shared by Mexico and the U.S.